markfinger/python-webpack/README.md

 ### DJANGO_WEBPACK['DEVTOOL']

-The default tool that Webpack will use to assist in development.
+The default tool that [WebpackBundles](#webpackbundle) will use to assist in development.

 Default:
 ```python